Search Engine Information

 Search Engine Optimization (SEO) is the art and science of initiating and promoting your website to ensure the highest possible rankings on the major search engines including Google®, Yahoo!®, MSN®, and Bing®.

-Graphic Studio, LLC employs various SEO coding, link strategies and other advanced techniques to insure your website appears in the first few positions of the results when people search for specific keyword phrases entered in the major Search Engines.
+Graphic Studio employs various SEO coding, link strategies and other advanced techniques to insure your website appears in the first few positions of the results when people search for specific keyword phrases entered in the major Search Engines.

 Over 80% of all Internet searches are ‘organic,’ and not related to ‘sponsored’ or pay-per-click (PPC) links.